 Our eye exams are full scope and for all ages.
 We understand that eye exams are more than just glasses and contacts to make you see better.
 It is caring for the health of the entire eye.
 Is it getting harder to see in the distance?
 Noticing it's more difficult to read small print up close?
 Does glare off of headlights bother you while driving?
 Do you notice your central vision getting distorted?
 Do your eyes feel dry or water excessively?
 These, and many others, are all concerns we address during a routine eye exam.
+We utilize modern and advanced equipment during the exam to have the most thorough exam possible, such as Optomap imaging.
 According to the American Optometric Association the first eye exam should be performed at 6 months old, then right before a child begins school, and subsequently every 1-2 years afterward.

 Quality Glasses & Contact Lenses

 Here at Wasatch Vision Center we believe in quality, you get what you pay for.
 We offer quality frame brands, with warranties and top of the line lenses to best suit your vision needs.
 We also carry the top contact lens brands that have the most success with comfort and vision.
 That way you can be confident that you are wearing lenses you can trust and won't cause issues.
 Also we now do specialty scleral contacts for complicated fits for patients with keratoconus and other corneal diseases.